 The introduction of ancillary copyright in the EU could have several consequences: it will most certainly reduce the amount of information available to people inside the EU, either because Google and other aggregators restrict their news, or because smaller magazines and bloggers lack the ability to link content free of charge.

 Whilst there is a possibility that an EU-wide implementation of the proposed link tax could affect publishers, aggregate sites and news consumers, Brexit could still put a stop to it.
 Further voting on various aspects of the legislation will take place in September.
 Should they pass, it is nevertheless still unclear when any proposed changes to EU law would be implemented.
-There is a good chance Britain would arrive at their EU exit date of March 29th 2019 before any EU-wide ancillary copyright laws are passed.
 However, it is still worth keeping an eye on developments on this topic, as internet freedom is a hotly debated topic all over the world today.

 Past experience shows that link taxes are most likely not the best way to protect independent and diverse journalism – in many cases, even the opposite turned out to be the case, and newspapers lost revenue.
 Critics not only warn against excessive bureaucratisation of the internet but also of large media groups gaining and consolidating power through this law.
 In their opinion, restricting link texts also inhibits free opinion exchange on the internet.